mehulsharmaaa/Analysis-of-NBA-2023-24-Season-/README.md

   * PTS : Points per game

 - Repository Includes scrapped file, Cleaned CSV File and SQL Code for Data Insights.
-- Raw Dataset was cleaned using Excel and then CSV file was imported to SQL for Data Insights.
-- This Project contains analysis of Age, Players & Teams.
-- This Project provides relationship between certain variables.
-- Insights include analysis on the basis of:
-  - AGE
-  - PERFORMACE
-  - TEAM
-  - POSITIONS